Definition

 If you have any doubts, go to the CAPA website and look at the images from the past two years in this category, or we can ask the director of competitions at CAPA, but only well in advance of the deadlines.

 Altered Reality: an image of a fictional “reality” created using photographic elements.
 Ideally, it conveys a message or tells a story.
+Manipulation may be in-camera or post-capture.

 Editing